Connect with us

 For many years, many elected officials in Mississippi have benefitted from the general absence of “pay-to-play” prohibitions.

 Candidates for the Public Service Commission, because of past corruption scandals, face stricter campaign finance laws than most other elected officials.
-PSC candidates are prohibited from taking contributions from of public utilities whose rates the commission sets.
+PSC candidates are prohibited from taking contributions from officers of public utilities whose rates the commission sets.

 But across state politics, it’s common for owners or executives of companies that reap millions of dollars a year from Mississippi taxpayers or receive favorable policy decisions to be among the largest donors to the state’s top public officials.